SMarbella/On-Time-Flight-Performance-Analysis-Elko-Regional-Airport/README.md

 # Objectives
 The Elko Regional Airport wants to automate its data management system and determine whether or not different weather conditions affect on-time flight performance.
 The goals of the analysis is to develop a relational database model, generate tables based on the data about the weather and flights, and use the SQL language to query the data to answer questions.

+# Step-By-Step Procedure Description
+After I developed my data model, I generated my tables using SQL in MySQL Workbench, exactly copying the visual structures in Lucidchart.
+Using the SQL programming langauge to fill my empty tables, I copied the information from the fictional flight and weather data from my Excel Spreadsheet to MySQL.
+In some tables, such as the airports table, I added extra airports to demonstrate how an OUTER LEFT JOIN is different from an INNER JOIN.

+I used a single-row subquery to show all the flights that are traveling to Salt Lake City International Airport.
+I used a multi-row subquery to show all the flights traveling to either Reno/Tahoe International Airport or Battle Mountain Airport in my subquery.
+For my aggregate function to group rows together, I used the COUNT function to count the number of flights and separates them by groups.
+I grouped the aggregates by their carriers and destinations.
+I used the NOT IN operator to return a list of flights that did not fly to either Salt Lake City International Airport or Reno/Tahoe International Airport.
+For the on-time flight performance, I created a column using the CASE statement that calculates whether a plane arrives early or late.
+I used the NOT EXISTS operator to return a list of flights that are behind both their departure and arrival schedules.
+I used the NOT NULL operator in a subquery to filter out rows that are NULL in either the Snowfall or Rainfall columns in the weather table.

 # Charts Generated For This Project
 The real world implications of this project is to track and trend the flight performance indicator of airplanes.
 All example flights are those that are originating from the Elko Regional Airport.